Mount Evans Recreation Area

 - Please note that U.S. Forest Service information is provided at the Idaho Springs Visitors Center, located east of downtown Idaho Springs at 2600 Miner Street.
 Visitors services are not available at the Forest Service office on Highway 103.

+Mount Evans is a very popular destination for thousands of visitors each year.
+Expect heavy traffic, limited parking with full parking lots and lines on most weekends and especially during holiday weekends.
+The best time to visit is during the week and mornings.
 Conditions can change quickly and drastically on Mount Evans.
 Regardless of the weather conditions at the road's base, come prepared for any of the following: intense sunlight, cold temperatures, snow, hail or rain, extreme wind, and low oxygen levels.
 The road can close any day throughout the summer due to winter-like conditions.
 If you have any concern whether or not the road is open, contact the Idaho Springs Visitors Center at 303-567-4382 or check road conditions with Colorado Department of Transportation before beginning your trip.
 Vehicles over 30' long are not recommended on Highway 5 (Mount Evans road) due to the steep, narrow, winding road.

 The Forest Service charges a standard amenity recreation fee, authorized by the Federal Lands Recreation Enhancement Act, for the services and amentities provided at its two developed sites within the Mount Evans Recreation Area.
 The fee is required at: Mount Goliath Natural Area and the Summit of Mount Evans Interpretive Site.
 These extremely popular and sensitive areas provide significant opportunities for outdoor recreation at a high elevation sites.
 The substantial federal investments within the Mount Evans Recreation Area provide key amenities and services necessary for the comfort, education, enjoyment and safety of the visiting public.